makrai/notes/conneau18-sentence-embed-ling-acl.md

 * Model introspection techniques (see Section 5)
   * often depend on the specifics of an encoder architecture
 * what we will call probing tasks
-  * Shi+ (2016) and Adi+ (2017) introduced the approach, relying on the
+  * Shi+ (2016) and Adi+ (2017) introduced the approach
   * a classification problem that focuses on simple linguistic properties
-  * e.g. categorize sentences by the tense of their main verb
+  * eg categorize sentences by the tense of their main verb
-    * (without further embedding tuning).
-If the classifier succeeds, it means that the pre-trained encoder is storing readable tense information into the embeddings it creates.
-Note that:
+    * (without further embedding tuning)
+    * If the classifier succeeds, it means that the pre-trained encoder is storing readable tense information into the embeddings it creates
   * asks a simple question, minimizing interpretability problems
   * easier to control for biases than in downstream tasks
   * control for lexical cues or sentence length